bjorn-raunio/dun/src/ai/README.md

 - **Action Management**: The AI will continue taking actions until it runs out of actions or can't perform any more
 - **Dynamic Context**: After each action, the AI recalculates reachable tiles and targets in range
 - **Smart Sequencing**: The AI prioritizes attacking if it can, but will move first if needed to get in range

+### Target Switching After Kills

+A key feature of the AI system is the ability for AI creatures to continue their turn after killing a target:

+- **Automatic Target Selection**: When an AI creature kills its current target, it automatically selects a new target if available
+- **Movement Continuation**: If the creature has remaining movement after killing a target, it will move toward the new target
+- **Smart Decision Making**: The AI evaluates whether to continue its turn based on remaining movement and available targets
+- **Clear Messaging**: The system provides clear feedback when an AI creature switches targets

+#### Movement Rules:
+- **No Unnecessary Movement**: AI creatures will not move when they are already in attack range of their target
+- **Attack Priority**: When in attack range, AI creatures will attack immediately rather than moving
+- **Target Switching**: Only when a target is killed and the creature has remaining movement will it move to engage a new target
+- **Tactical Movement**: Movement is only allowed when not in attack range or when switching to a new target after killing the current one

+#### How It Works:
+1. **Attack Execution**: AI creature attacks and kills its target
+2. **Target Validation**: System checks if the killed target is still valid (alive and hostile)
+3. **Target Clearing**: If target is dead, the AI state clears the current target
+4. **New Target Selection**: AI automatically selects the best available target
+5. **Movement Decision**: If the creature has remaining movement, it moves toward the new target
+6. **Turn Continuation**: The AI continues its turn until it runs out of actions or movement

+This behavior makes AI creatures much more dynamic and effective in combat, as they can eliminate multiple targets in a single turn when possible, while avoiding unnecessary movement when already in position to attack.

 ### Integration